Skip to content

 3. Right-click it and select Restart.

-4. Do the same for Windows Audio Endpoint Builder.
+4. Repeat this for Windows Audio Endpoint Builder.

 Install Audio Drivers via Optional Updates

-Windows Update often hides driver updates.
-If you have sound issues, check here first.
+Sometimes, Windows Update buries driver updates.
+If you’re experiencing sound issues, it’s a good idea to check here first.

-2. Go to Windows Update > Advanced options.
+2. Navigate to Windows Update > Advanced options.

 windows 11 windows update advanced options optional updates

-If an audio driver appears, select it and click Download & install.
+If an audio driver shows up, select it and click Download & install.

 Install or Update Audio Drivers via Device Manager